 It’s as important to clean your car’s interior as the exterior.
 Remove the car mats to vacuum the carpets—and don’t forget to vacuum the area under the seats.
 Use vacuum attachments like crevice tools to clean your air vents and to reach all of the tight spaces in between the seats.

 Depending on the material, use either leather or upholstery cleaner to keep your seats and other components in excellent condition.
-For hard surfaces, rubbing alcohol on a microfiber cloth can remove dirt, grime, and germs.
+For hard surfaces, rubbing alcohol on a microfiber cloth can remove dirt and grime.

-Don’t forgot to clean the windows.
+Don’t forget to clean the windows.
 Some people swear by a combination of vinegar and alcohol to leave a streak-free shine.
-For more detailed help, see our complete guide to cleaning your car's interior.

 Do car cleaning products expire?